nehaaaak/ScholarSync/README.md

 Built to streamline academic research workflows, with a **FastAPI backend**, **Streamlit frontend**, using modern GenAI tooling.

+## 🎯 Why I Built This

+While working on my final year project, I found myself spending a lot of time searching across multiple research platforms, downloading papers, and trying to understand lengthy research articles.
+The process was fragmented and time-consuming, especially when I wanted quick answers or summaries before deciding whether a paper was relevant.

+I built ScholarSync to simplify this workflow by bringing paper discovery, semantic search, AI-powered Q&A, and structured summaries into a single application.
+It also became my first end-to-end GenAI project, where I explored how Retrieval-Augmented Generation (RAG) could be integrated into a practical application rather than building a standalone chatbot.

+## 👨‍💻 My Contribution

+ScholarSync was developed as an individual project.

+I was responsible for designing and implementing the complete application, including:

+* Developing the FastAPI backend and Streamlit frontend.
+* Building the complete RAG pipeline, from PDF ingestion and chunking to embedding generation and semantic retrieval using Qdrant.
+* Integrating Google Gemini for research Q&A and AI-generated summaries.
+* Designing LangFlow workflows to automate paper summarization and export structured outputs to Notion.
+* Integrating multiple external APIs, including arXiv, Semantic Scholar, PapersWithCode, Qdrant Cloud, and Notion.
+* Optimizing the application for free-tier LLM usage by experimenting with chunking strategies, prompt design, and token usage.

+This project became my first complete AI application, where I learned how different GenAI components work together to solve a real-world problem.

+## ⚡ Challenges & Key Learnings

+Building ScholarSync involved much more than integrating an LLM.

+### Challenges

+* Designing the Retrieval-Augmented Generation (RAG) pipeline required understanding how document chunking, embeddings, vector search, and prompt construction affect the quality of retrieved information.
+* Integrating multiple external services such as Qdrant, Gemini, LangFlow, Notion, and research paper APIs meant working with different request formats, and error handling while keeping the workflow reliable.
+* Automating Notion exports was more challenging than expected because the generated JSON had to exactly match the database schema and property structure expected by the Notion API.
+* Optimizing the application for free-tier LLM usage required experimenting with chunk sizes, prompt design, and token usage to balance response quality, latency, and API limits.

+### What I Learned

+Working on ScholarSync gave me my first practical experience building an end-to-end AI application rather than an isolated AI feature.

+Some of my key learnings include:

+* Built and understood a complete RAG pipeline, including document ingestion, chunking, embeddings, semantic retrieval, and context-aware prompting.
+* Learned how vector databases like Qdrant improve information retrieval compared to keyword search.
+* Gained practical experience integrating LLMs into backend applications while dealing with latency, token limits, and API constraints.
+* Understood the importance of retrieval quality, evaluation, modular architecture, and production considerations while building AI systems.

+This project also highlighted several areas for improvement, including retrieval evaluation, multi-user support, and a more modular backend architecture.
+I am currently redesigning the project with these improvements in mind.

+---

+**📢 Project Status**

+This repository contains the original version of ScholarSync, which was built as my first end-to-end GenAI application.
+While it demonstrates the core ideas behind the project, I identified several areas for improvement as I gained more experience with AI engineering.
+I am currently developing a completely redesigned version with a more modular architecture, improved RAG pipeline, multi-user support, better retrieval quality, and additional production-oriented features.
+Since these changes require a significant redesign, the new implementation is being developed in a separate repository.

 ---

 ## ✨ Key Features